ec-builds/enterprise-homelab/projects/docker-self-hosted-services/README.md

 **Status: 🟡 In Progress**

-Containerized self-hosted applications running on a dedicated Debian Docker host (`docker-host`).
+Containerized self-hosted applications running on a dedicated Debian Docker host (`docker-lab`).
 Services are deployed with Docker Compose and managed as version-controlled infrastructure-as-code.

 ## Overview